sonetto104/Peter-Regan-CI-PP2/README.md

 ## Issues With This Project That Could Be Improved

 I suspect there are more efficient ways to write some of the code I have written in my script.js file due to some blocks being repeated, however, I am not yet fluent enough with Javascript to be able to figure out what they are right now.
 Given the time frame for this project, I feel it is more likely that I would confuse and introduce problems to code that already works by trying to edit it at this stage.
 However, in future it would be worth exploring how I could make the script.js file more economical and easier to read.

-***Special Note Regarding Naming of Audio Tags in Assets Folder*** Though Code Institute recommends not using capital letters in file names in the marking criteria for this project, I do use capital letters in the naming of notes.
-This is because in the absence of being able to use a musical flat symbol in the filenames, I am using 'b' to stand for flat instead.
-However if I used all lower case letters to name notes in combination with this 'b', it would make it far more difficult to read the note names.
-Furthermore, it is conventional in music theory to write note names with capital letters.
-So while I do use capital letters which is not recommended, I argue that it is the lesser of two evils in this case and I still do not use spaces, as recommended, to facilitate ease using these files elsewhere.

 ## Scope for Future Additions To Project